Just Like Old Times

-Just Like Old Times is the début album by singer-songwriter Heather Myles.
+Just Like Old Times is the debut album by singer-songwriter Heather Myles.
 It was released in 1992 via HighTone Records.

 Reviews

 The album received a positive review in Billboard, which compared her vocals favorably to Loretta Lynn and Connie Smith.
 People was also favorable, with an uncredited review calling it "a rousing, Bakersfield-influenced sleeper by a dynamic singer."